 Born in Franklin County, her parents instilled in her the importance of education and hard work.
 She graduated as valedictorian of her public school in Franklinton, and then went on to UNC-Greensboro on a full academic scholarship, earning a BA in Psychology, magna cum laude and Phi Beta Kappa.
 Rep. Ball also earned an MBA at Virginia Commonwealth University and pursued extensive doctoral coursework in Human Resources and Organizational Development at NC State University.

 After working in marketing research following her MBA, she joined William Peace University (formerly Peace College) and then NC State University, directing their Development and External Affairs programs.
 She also served as the Executive Director of one of NC State University’s foundations.
 She is now practicing as a professional mediator, certified by the North Carolina Dispute Resolution Commission.
 Her 30+ years of work experience, managing her business, and working on public policy issues prepared Rep. Ball for the legislative process and being a responsive public servant to her constituents.

 Rep. Ball is serving in her third term on the City of Raleigh Civil Service Commission.
 Over the years, she has served on and advised several boards including WakeUP Wake County, SafeHaven for Cats, AnimalKind, Wake County SPCA, and Artspace.
 With other members of Community United Church of Christ in Raleigh, she works to advocate for social and economic justice and equity.

-Rep. Ball and her husband Dr. David Aspnes, Distinguished University Professor of Physics at NC State, live in a National Register of Historic Places and Raleigh Historic Landmark mid-century modern home in central Raleigh.
+Rep. Ball and her husband Dr. David E. Aspnes, Distinguished University Professor of Physics at NC State, live in a National Register of Historic Places and Raleigh Historic Landmark mid-century modern home in central Raleigh.
 They are proud to tell you about the accomplishments of their children and grandchildren.
 Numerous cats and dogs have adopted them over the years and continue to give them joy.